RodTol/BC-pipelines/docs/index.md

 - Write your own config.json.
 See [here](Configuration.md) for a more in depth explanation.
 - Start the pipeline

+## Notes:
+- Each time the pipeline is runned, it will automatically delete all the temporary files, but also **all the outputs**.
+So, if the user wish to save the results, it will need to modify the pipeline or manually move the data from the *output/tmp* directory

 ## Repository structure
 The repository is organized in the following way: